dypsilon/frontend-dev-bookmarks/README.md

     + [MediaElement.js](http://mediaelementjs.com/): HTML5 audio and video players in pure HTML and CSS.
     + [audio.js](http://kolber.github.io/audiojs/) is a drop-in javascript library that allows HTML5’s "audio" tag to be used anywhere.
 + Library Collections
+    + [pullpush](http://pullpu.sh/): A curated collection of jQuery/JavaScript plugins with additional stats from GitHub.
     + [Unheap](http://www.unheap.com/): A tidy repository of jQuery plugins
     + [jster](http://jster.net/)
     + [MicroJS](http://microjs.com/) helps you discover the most compact-but-powerful microframeworks.